psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 ![take it to the lab Igor - capn-damo deviantart.com](/assets/images/Thesium/take-it-to-the-lab-igor.jpg)

+The arguments between the High Neem and the Top Prof go round and round in circles.
+They both tire of them.
+On the one side there is the need for a central mythos, for a saviour, for meaning.
+On the other is the rejection of the irrational and the need for an over-arching classification system.
+The Good and the True butt their heads together and rapidly agree to disagree.
+A stony silence prevails between them and after only a few days of this, they take up separate lives as far as possible.

 The High Neem wanders the corridors and rooms of his new prison once called The Laboratory, now renamed The Church.
 It is like a labyrinthine castle.
 In his conversations with The Helper, the only one who will talk to him, he has been